Sadie Holloway teaches communication skills to people who want to build better relationships at home, at work, and out in the community.

+Why not make the holidays extra special this year?
+One way to do this is by expressing your heartfelt feelings in a card or handwritten letter to someone who makes your world a little brighter and merrier all year round.
 Is your Christmas card list a mile long?
 Or do you just have a handful of special people that you want to send a greeting to this year?
-Whether your Christmas card list is big or small, there a probably a few special friends worthy of a more personalized note this holiday season.
+Either way, there are probably a few special friends worthy of a more personalized note this holiday season.

-Here are some suggested sentiments that you can write in a Christmas card to tell your special friend or family member how much she means to you.
+Below are some suggested sentiments that you can write in a Christmas card or letter to let your special friend or family member know how much they mean to you.
+Also included are some general card and letter-writing tips and some fun holiday activity ideas for spending one-on-one time with a close friend, family member, or special someone.
+Enjoy!

-Wishing the best of the season to you and your family.
-May Santa make all your Christmas wishes come true!
+- Wishing the best of the season to you and your family.
+May Santa make all of your Christmas wishes come true!

-Merry Christmas, friends!
+- Merry Christmas, friend!
 Thank you for all the joy and laughter you brought into my life this year!

-You are a very dear friend and this Christmas I want you to know how much your friendship means to me.
-Thank you for your continuous gift of patience, empathy, and understanding.
+- You are a very dear friend, and this Christmas, I want you to know how much your friendship means to me.
+Thank you for your ongoing gifts of patience, empathy, and understanding.
 I couldn't have gotten through the year without you!

-Happy holidays!
-I'm thinking of you across the miles this Christmas and wishing you all the best for a blessed New Year.
+- Happy holidays!
+I'm thinking of you from miles away this Christmas and wishing you all the best for a blessed New Year.
 Be well, dear friend!

-The sentiments featured above are adapted from and inspired by one of my favorite books on what to write in a greeting card for almost any life events or momentous occasions.
-The little book has been an invaluable tool in keeping me connected to others, especially during those times--happy or sad--when I am at a loss for words.
+Many of the sentiments above are inspired by or adapted from one of my favorite books about what to write in a greeting card for any life event or momentous occasion.
+This little book has been an invaluable tool in keeping me connected to others, especially during the times—happy or sad—when I find myself at a loss for words.

 Tips for Writing a Heartfelt Holiday Letter